 A course covering the study of real numbers, measurement, logic and mathematical reasoning; introduction to probability and statistics and some concepts of algebra, non-metric and metric geometry.
 One of two courses designed especially for students preparing for credentials in elementary education.
+This course has been approved for online delivery access to a computer with internet access is required.

-MATH 40 - Elementary Statistics 3.0 units CSU/UC General Education Area D2 CSU GE Area B4 IGETC Area 2A C-ID MATH 110
+MATH 40 - Elementary Statistics 3.0 units

+General Education Area D2 CSU GE Area B4 IGETC Area 2A C-ID MATH 110